A range of guides, policies, toolkits and videos for professionals involved with adult safeguarding.

 Paragon offer support, advocacy, advice, guidance and information to women, men, and children as victims and survivors of domestic abuse and for those people who cause harm to others in their relationships.

-Find out more: Read the Paragon 2024 leaflet
+Read the Paragon leaflet: Paragon 2024 leaflet

 Email: paragonIOW@theyoutrust.org.uk